wireapp/wire-docs/src/how-to/install/planning.md

 - **WIAB Dev (Demo)**  – uses the bundle primarily for Helm charts and container images, but still requires internet access for system and tooling packages during installation (see the WIAB Dev guide).
 - **WIAB Staging**  – relies heavily on the artifact for offline deployment of Kubernetes components, data services, and Wire itself after the initial VM provisioning.
 - **Production**  – can use artifact bundles to perform fully offline or tightly controlled deployments where direct internet access from the cluster nodes is not allowed.

-When planning an offline or staging-style deployment, also consider:

-- How and where secrets are generated and stored (see [Secrets Overview](secrets-overview.md)).
-- Which environments will be allowed to reach external services (Let’s Encrypt, package mirrors, monitoring, etc.).

-### Next steps for high-available production installation

-Your next step will be [Installing kubernetes and databases on VMs with ansible](ansible-VMs.md#ansible-vms) and [Installing wire-server (production) components using Helm](helm-prod.md).

-In a typical production network layout:

-- Core messaging components and databases run in a protected cluster.
-- Calling services (coturn/SFTD) are deployed on nodes or a cluster placed in a **DMZ** or dedicated edge network, with:
-  - Public reachability on UDP 3478 and the configured media port range.
-  - Controlled, internal connectivity back to the messaging cluster for signalling.

-See [Network Ports and Connectivity](network-ports.md#production-network-architecture-messaging-vs-calling) for more details on how messaging and calling traffic are separated in production.